ctroy978/gradeFactoryWebApp/gradefactory/README.md

 ### Browser dashboard

 A minimal web dashboard is bundled with the API.
 Once the uvicorn server is running, open `http://localhost:8000/` to upload PDFs, start jobs, and monitor progress.
 The page polls `/jobs` for updates and links directly to generated PDFs/CSVs via the download endpoint.
+Jobs remain on disk until you delete them.
+The dashboard's delete action removes both the job record and its workspace under `jobs/<job_id>/`.